💎 What are the current product promotions at DiamondCore® Tools?

-Yes, we ship worldwide.
-Once you have selected and added the products you would like to the shopping cart the shipping cost will be calculated for you based on what you order.
+Yes, we ship most places worldwide!
+Once you select and add the products you want to the shopping cart, your shipping cost is calculated based on your order.
 Your country may charge customs import fees or taxes, which unfortunately we are unable to determine for you in advance.

 It depends on your style and desired end result.
-For fine line sgraffito detailing our Diamond Stylus Tools would be a great fit.
-Our Straight Blade Carving Tools are designed for more shallow carving and sgraffito.
-The back side of the blade on some of our Curved Blade Carvers can also be used for sgraffito.
+For fine line sgraffito detailing on dryer clay, our Diamond Stylus Tools are a great fit.
+Our straight blade carving tools are designed for more shallow carving and sgraffito.
+The back side of the blade on some of our curved blade carvers can also be used for sgraffito.

 See HOW TO USE YOUR SHRINK RULER website instructions on the Shrink Ruler product page.

-Yes, we recommend using water, high speed, and gentle pressure to preserve the diamonds and to keep dust down.
+Yes.
+We recommend using water, high speed and gentle pressure to preserve the diamonds and to minimize dust.

-Yes, our Diamond Rotary Tools fit most ordinary Dremels.
-All major brands of Rotary tools use the same standard ⅛” (3mm) shaft size.
-Collet sets are available for rotary tools with smaller shaft size such as our Polishing Bullet sets (2.3mm).
+Yes.
+Our Diamond Rotary Tools fit most regular Dremel® tools.
+All major brands of rotary tools use the same standard ⅛” (3 mm) shaft size.
+Collet sets are available for rotary tools with smaller shaft size such as our Polishing Bullet sets (2.3 mm).

 If you need a fresh hole, the Hole Drills are far better suited.
 If you are just cleaning out an existing hole to widen it or remove glaze, then the DiamondCore Rotary Tools will work best.

-Our CINK allows you to recycle clay by filtering and separating water and clay.
+The CINK allows you to filter and separate water and clay.
 It acts as a portable rinse station for tools and prevents clay from getting into your plumbing and clogging your drain.

-It’s a portable rinsing station that can be plugged into a normal electrical outlet.
-You start by putting in 11-12 gallons of water.
-It filters out and captures clay as water is recirculated.
-It senses when the faucet is turned on which causes the pump to circulate water until the faucet is turned off.
+It’s a portable rinsing station that can be plugged into a regular electrical outlet.
+Start by adding 11 to 12 gallons of water.
+It filters and captures clay as water is recirculated.
+It senses when the faucet is turned on, which causes the pump to circulate water until the faucet is turned off.

-Both buckets are filled with water when you start out.
-About 1/4 of the larger bucket will empty into the next filter so that one will remain about ¾ full.
+Both buckets are filled with water when you start.
+About ¼ of the larger bucket will empty into the next filter so that one will remain about ¾ full.
 The larger chunks of clay will collect in the first bucket.
 In the second bucket there is a 70 micron filter to filter out debris.
 The sediment will settle at the bottom of the larger second bucket.
-The water then goes through one more 1 micron screen filter before coming out of the faucet again.
-You can keep cycling it around for a few months before cleaning it, depending on how often you are using the CINK.
+The water then goes through one more 1-micron screen filter before coming out of the faucet again.
+You can keep cycling it for a few months before cleaning it, depending on how often you are using The CINK.
 Additionally you can put a few drops of chlorine in the water as needed to keep the water purity levels where you want them to be.